colrich/educates-buildservice/workshop/content/exercises/05-accessing-workshops.md

 sample-workshops   https://sample-workshops-ui.{{ingress_domain}}   eduk8s          mGI2C1TkHEBoFgKiZetxMnwAldRU80aN
 ```

-At this point we are only interested in the URL, ignore the admin user name and password.
+At this point we are only interested in the URL, ignore the admin user name and password which are displayed.

 Click on the URL link in the terminal window to open a new browser window against the training portal.
 You should see: